A topic from the subject of Crystallization in Chemistry.

 Introduction

-Crystallization is a phase transition in which a solid crystal forms from a liquid or gaseous phase.
-The kinetics and thermodynamics of crystallization are important in a wide range of applications, including the production of pharmaceuticals, semiconductors, and materials for energy storage.
+Crystallization is a phase transition where a solid crystal forms from a liquid or gaseous phase.
+The kinetics and thermodynamics of crystallization are crucial in various applications, including pharmaceutical production, semiconductor manufacturing, and materials for energy storage.

 Basic Concepts